allysonlister/swo/README.md

 * swo_inferred.owl - a merged version of the Software Ontology which includes inferences over the axioms.
 That is, all inferences have been saved as asserted axioms in this version.
 This is the version to use in viewing the ontology in applications.
 * swo_merged.owl - a merged version of the Software Ontology in a single file, with no additional inferences.
 All SWO modules are simply concatenated into one file.

-In addition to this, each release is tagged with its release number using the `git tag` command and therefore you can access the individual modules as they were during a release simply by
+In addition to this, each release is tagged with its release number using the `git tag` command and therefore you can access the individual modules as they were during a release.
+For more information on retrieving particular tagged versions, please see the section below, "Downloading a particular version of SWO".

 # Release Policy